Walking around Anchorage on July 4 was a fun experience. Nothing says “Happy birthday, America” like giant inflatable blue monsters!

 My favorite sight at the Anchorage 4th of July fest was this pooch, who attracted all the attention.
 If you want to make fast friends at a public event, take your doggy and dress her up like this:

-Aside from visiting a couple of quirky attractions that I’ll be writing about at a later time, the 4th of July celebration was our main source of entertainment for the day in Anchorage.
+Aside from visiting quirky attractions like the Light Speed Planet Walk, the 4th of July celebration was our main source of entertainment for the day in Anchorage.
 I would have liked to spend more time checking out the city, but we had to budget our time to emphasize stuff like glacier flightseeing and camping in Denali National Park, so something had to get the short end of the stick.

 Don’t fret, Anchorage.
 I have a feeling I’ll be coming back here.